Zeroshell

 Zeroshell is a small open-source Linux distribution for servers and embedded systems which aims to provide network services.
 Its administration relies on a web-based graphical interface; no shell is needed to administer and configure it.
 Zeroshell is available as Live CD and CompactFlash images, and VMware virtual machines.

 Zeroshell can be installed on any IA-32 computer with almost any Ethernet interface.
 It can also be installed on most embedded devices and single-board computers such as Raspberry Pi and Orange Pi.
+And it can be installed on VirtualBox.

 The project reached EOL in April of 2021 with the version 3.9.5.

 There are several known vulnerabilities for various versions of this software: V2, V3.6x up to V3.7, V3.9.0, V3.9.3 and last V3.9.5 for example, allowing an attacker to e.g. gain root access to the device easily.
 The main attack vector is the cgi script in use, 'kerbynet'.